- Purpose & Scope

 - Threat - A threat is anything (natural, facility, and/or human) that has the potential to cause harm.

-- Unauthorized Access - Obtaining access into any IT Resource, network, storage medium, system, program, file, User area, controlled physical area, or other private repository, without the permission of the steward or owner.
+- Unauthorized Access - Obtaining access into any IT Resource, Information System, network, storage medium, system, program, file, User area, controlled physical area, or other private repository, without the permission of the Data Steward or Data Owner.

 - User – Any person, including students, staff, faculty, permanent and temporary employees,

 contractors, vendors, research collaborators, and third party agents, who accesses

 any University Electronic Resources, Information Systems, and/or IT